If you're looking to expand your business into the UK, navigating the country’s legal landscape is a critical first step.

 Exporting from the EU to the UK

-The rules on exporting from the EU to the UK changed with the end of the Brexit transition period on the 31 December 2020 and the end of the free movement of goods.
+The rules on exporting from the EU to the UK changed with the end of the Brexit transition period on 31 December 2020 and the end of the free movement of goods.
 The rules on exporting goods into the UK depend on the nature of the item coming into the UK.
-The UK government has produced detailed guidance at EU business: exporting into the UK.
-There is also guidance on EU businesses: taxes and tariffs.
+The UK government has produced detailed guidance for EU-based businesses looking to trade with the UK.

 Importing from the UK to the EU

-If you are importing from the UK to the EU, as part of your setting up an office or base in the UK, then your business needs to understand the post Brexit custom rules that apply to the importation and exportation of goods into and out of the UK.
+If you are importing from the UK to the EU, as part of setting up an office or base in the UK, then your business needs to understand the post-Brexit customs rules that apply to the importation and exportation of goods into and out of the UK.

-Firstly, to import goods from the EU into England, Wales or Scotland your business will need an Economic Operators Registration and Identification number (EORI number) that starts with GB.
+Firstly, to import goods from the EU into England, Wales, or Scotland, your business will need an Economic Operators Registration and Identification (EORI) number that starts with GB.
 Different rules apply if you are importing from the EU to Northern Ireland.
-For guidance on the steps your business will need to take check out the government guidance on exporting goods to the UK.

 Intellectual property and UK business expansion

-Intellectual property (IP) is often forgotten in the rush to set up a new office, despite many business owners understanding just how valuable IP is in the modern age.
-Without a strong IP strategy and adequate IP protection your company brand and reputation is at risk and that just isn’t acceptable for any international company.
+Intellectual property (IP) is often overlooked in the rush to establish a new office, despite many business owners understanding the value of IP in the modern era.
+Without a strong IP strategy and adequate IP protection, your company brand and reputation are at risk, and that just isn’t acceptable for any international company.

-If you are opening up an office in the UK you need to think about whether any existing patents and IP rights already apply to your business in the UK.
-If they don’t apply then you need expert IP legal advice on how to best protect your assets.
+If you are opening up an office in the UK, you need to think about whether any existing patents and IP rights already apply to your business in the UK.
+If they don’t apply, then you need expert IP legal advice on how to protect your assets best.
 Even if your IP is protected in the UK, you also need to think about your long-term business goals and market expansion plans.
-If the UK office is to be used as the non-EU base to focus international expansion on then it is crucial that your IP in the UK is capable of protection from any international threats.
+If the UK office is to serve as the non-EU base for international expansion, then your IP in the UK must be capable of protection against any international threats.

 Contracts and setting up a UK office